 In a Dutch oven, cook onions in 1/2 of the butter and olive oil, over moderately low heat, stirring, until the onions begin to soften.
 Place a lid on and cook slowly for several minutes, then remove and continue to stir now and then until softened and beginning to brown.
 Add garlic and cook for a moment longer.
 Transfer the vegetables to a bowl, and reserve.

 Add in the Guinness, stirring and scraping up the fond on the pan, then the broth, reserved onion mixture, thyme, sage and bay leaf.
 Add one teaspoon of the sugar and 1/2 teaspoon of salt.
-You may be adding in more at the end, by taste.
 Check the liquid, it should be nearly to the top of the meat.
 Add more broth or a little water if needed.
 Cover, bring just up to a boil, then turn down and simmer gently for an hour and a half, stirring occasionally.
-Be careful as you open the lid as steam may have collected there and hot water may drip.

 Add in your choice of vegetables, stir, checking the liquid in the pan.
 It should not be so thick that the stew is beginning to stick on the bottom.
 Add a touch more broth or water if needed.
 Place the lid back on and bring back to a gentle simmer until meat and vegetables are tender, about another hour.
 Stir in peas.